ai-forever/MERA/lm-evaluation-harness/README.md

 * `--num_fewshot=4` with `chegeka`;
 * `--num_fewshot=5` with `mathlogicqa`, `ruworldtree`, `ruopenbookqa`, `simplear`, `rumultiar`, and `rummlu`.

-Use `CUDA_VISIBLE_DEVICES` to set cuda device visibility (setting `--device cuda:3` works inconsisitently).
+Use `CUDA_VISIBLE_DEVICES` to set cuda device visibility (setting `--device cuda:3` works inconsistently).

 `--model hf-causal-experimental` is used for models compatible with transformers' `AutoModelForCausalLM` class and `hf-seq2seq` is used for models compatible with transformers' `AutoModelForSeq2SeqLM` class.

 `--model_args` is for comma separated parameters of `from_pretrained` method of autoclass.
-One should be aware of hardware requirements to run big models and limit maximum input length of models with parameter `max_length` to avoid out-of-memory errors during run.
+One should be aware of hardware requirements to run big models and limit the maximum input length of models with the parameter `max_length` to avoid out-of-memory errors during a run.

-`--batch_size=1` is set to use batch size of 1 to maximize benchmark results reproducibility.
+`--batch_size=1` is set to use a batch size of 1 to maximize benchmark results reproducibility.
-`--batch_size=auto` may be set to determine batch size for run automatically based on tasks and inputs maximum value to start search down is set with `--max_batch_size`.
-Bigger batches may speed up running whole MERA benchmark, but results may become irreproducible, so it is not default suggestion.
+`--batch_size=auto` may be set to determine a batch size automatically based on the evaluated tasks and inputs maximum value to start to search down is set with `--max_batch_size`.
+Bigger batches may speed up running the whole MERA benchmark, but results may become irreproducible, so it is not the default suggestion.

-`--output_base_path` is path to dir (will be created) to store data for submission preparation and logs.
+`--output_base_path` is a path to dir (will be created) to store data for submission preparation and logs.

-`--inference` important to use this key always, it allows to run on datasets without proper replies provided (score result 0 will be reported).
+`--inference` is important to use this key always.
+It allows to run on datasets without proper replies provided (score result 0 will be reported).

-`--write_out` turn on extra logging, should be always on if the submission may be made public.
+The `--write_out` command turns on extra logging necessary for public submissions.

-`--no_cache` is used to turn off caching of tokenized inputs and model files (datasets are not cached).
+`--no_cache` is used to turn off the caching of tokenized inputs and model files (datasets are not cached).

-`--output_path` path to extra log file with parameters of run and results of task.
+`--output_path` is a path to an extra log file with parameters of run and results of the task.
 It is preferred to be inside `output_base_path` directory.

 ### Convert lm-harness to submission
-Bash script above runs submission zip packing routine.
-Here is the way to run packing manually.
+The bash script above runs the submission zip-packing routine.
+Below is a way to run packing manually.

 For converting run